dhval/sample-ws-security-wss4j/README.md

 - Wss4jSecurityInterceptor.
 - XwsSecurityInterceptor.

-To make this sample as minimalist as possible I am using [WSS4j][wss4j] which is more portable, additionally other details like trustsstore, SAML assertions, JAXB XML are omitted.
+To make this sample as minimalist as possible I am using [WSS4j][wss4j] which is more portable, additionally other details like trustsstore, SAML [assertions][signed-custom-saml-assertion], encryption, JAXB XML are omitted.
 Still this could serve as a complete demo.
+For customizing see [options][wss4j-config].

-Signature Identifier / Profile
+Signature [Identifier][signature-identifiers]/ Profiles
 ```
 // X509KeyIdentifier, DirectReference
         securityInterceptor.setSecurementSignatureKeyIdentifier("DirectReference");